 If you've ever walked a shady block in Mt.
 Airy or Germantown in July and felt a real, physical difference in temperature compared to a bare stretch of asphalt, you already understand what trees do for this city.
 Philadelphia trees aren't just decoration.
 They're infrastructure.

-But planting the wrong tree in the wrong place can cause real headaches down the road, so it’s worth understanding what you’re working with before you dig.
+But planting the wrong tree in the wrong place causes real headaches down the road.
+It's worth understanding what you're working with before you dig.

 Street Trees vs. Yard Trees: They're Not the Same Thing